Retail equal pay

 Equal Pay Now is powered by Leigh Day.
 We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and retailer Next

 Equal Pay Now is powered by Leigh Day.
-We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and the clothing retailer Next who believe they are being paid less than warehouse workers.
+We are advocating for over 112,000 store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and the fashion and home retailer Next, who believe they are being paid less than warehouse workers.
+We are making significant progress and even closer to securing equal pay.
+Join now to be a part of this change.

 The case is about whether colleagues in Asda stores do work of “equal value” with colleagues in the distribution centres.
 Asda staff based in stores claim that they are due pay equal to that of the company’s predominantly male warehouse staff, on the basis that their work is of the same value.
 If it is, and we can show that the reason for the difference in pay between the shops and the distribution centres is unjustified sex discrimination, then the claims will be successful.
 This will mean that employees in the underpaid jobs in Asda stores will be able to claim six years’ worth of back pay (five years in Scotland) to compensate for the discriminatory difference in earnings.